ValeryStk/satellite_comparator/tests/README.txt

 Make new test instruction manualy:

-1. copy _empty_tets dir to this dir
+1. copy _empty_tests dir to this dir

 2. rename it like you want to name future test (for example NEW_NAME)